egendata/docs/content/infrastructure/cli/_index.md

 ---
-title: client
+title: cli
 ---

-This guide should help you setup from scratch or understand how the CI for [client](https://github.com/egendata/client) is configured
+This guide should help you setup from scratch or understand how the CI for [cli](https://github.com/egendata/cli) is configured

 ## Automating things with Travis and semantic-release